Do you play soccer for fun, in amateur leagues, or professionally?

 Any professional athlete will tell you, his or her performance is highly dependent on getting proper fuel and nutrients.

-While speed and lightening-fast reaction time matter, improving strength and power is the ultimate goal of athletes, as well as those who want to build more muscle.
+While speed and lightning-fast reaction time matter, improving strength and power is the ultimate goal of athletes, as well as those who want to build more muscle.

 Scientific research has also shown that carefully designed nutritional products for sports performance can lead to significant gains of speed, strength, and endurance in athletes (1).